 Choosing beneficiaries for your life insurance policy is an important decision.
 After all, they’re the ones that will receive money from your policy’s death benefit upon your passing.
 Therefore, it’s important to explore all your options and be selective about who you choose.
-If you’re wondering whether your beneficiary can be a minor, keep reading to find out.

 Put simply, a life insurance beneficiary is the person or entity you assign to receive your policy’s death benefit when you pass away.
 You may choose one beneficiary or multiple beneficiaries, depending on the policy.
 It’s your personal decision.
 Some examples of common life insurance beneficiaries you might want to consider include a partner or spouse, child, or charity.1